 Yes, deciding to adopt a new technology has historically been a pain.
 An expensive, dull, prolonged pain nobody wants to deal with.
 The problem I have is that those adjectives belong to OLD tech.
 Putting nimble new technology in the same pile with 90s software is like mixing vodka with milk.
-It may have worked for the Mad Men of the 50s but it is an unnatural association.
-(I watched Mad Men until the 5th series then lost interest, by the way.)

 Here’s the gist of it: people need to be comfortable with the cost and potential risk of adopting new technology.
 How do you make them comfortable?
 By calculating these costs and potential risks.
 One simple guideline is the 10X rule: if you can expect a return of 10 times your investment, then it’s worth it.

 However, with technology – especially if it spans across different departments – you must consider that your gains will come from any of several improvements, or a combination of improvements:

 Admin processing speed

 Your gains will be the sum of all factors.
 If adopting a new technology provides an improvement in one factor but it’s at the expense of another factor, it may not be worth adopting.
 This tends to limit everything to a financial view though.
 A far better formula includes non-financial factors, some of which will outweigh the financial ones.
 You need to also remember that some investments in new technology can require at least a year to show their true value.

 Managing risk should also be incorporated into your analysis, but remember that you take a risk whether you adopt a new technology or not.
 The advantages a new technology provides may not be obvious – until a competitor adopts that technology and makes your competitive disadvantage clear.
 In that case, adopting a new technology reactively will put you on the back foot.
 Playing catch-up is never a good business move!

 Admittedly, new tech is the unknown.
 The unknown is typically scary to humans.
 Working to remove that fear is key to successful tech adoption.